mate-academy/jv-fruit-shop/checklist.md

     readerService.readFromFile("src/main/resources/file.txt");
     ```

 #### Avoid using switch-cases and if-else constructions.
-It is recommended to use the Strategy pattern instead.
+It is recommended to use the strategy pattern instead.
 In the `main()` method you can pass the strategy map into the service that chooses the correct strategy for each operation.

 - Example: